horseee/learning-to-cache/README.md

   <img src="U-ViT/u-vit.gif" width="40%" ></img>
   <br>
   <em>
-      (Changes in the router for U-ViT when optimizing)
+      (Changes in the router for U-ViT when optimizing across different layers (x-axis) over all steps (y-axis).
+The white indicates the layer is activated, while the black indicates it is disabled.)
   </em>
 </div>